trampgeek/moodle-filter_ace_inline/README.md

 3. data-font-size.
 Sets the display font size used by Ace.
 Default 14px.

-Further attributes relevant to ace-interactive-code elements only:
+### ace-interactive-code-parameters

+In addition to the above 3 parameters, ace-interactive-code elements can have the following additional attributes.

 1. data-button-name.
 This sets the text within the Try it! button.
    Default 'Try it!'.